MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DirectoryObjects/Get-MgBetaDirectoryObjectMemberGroup.md

 Return all the group IDs for the groups that the specified user, group, service principal, organizational contact, device, or directory object is a member of.
 This function is transitive.
 This API returns up to 11,000 group IDs.
-If more than 11,000 results are available, it returns a 400 Bad Request error with the Directory_ResultSizeLimitExceeded error code.
+If more than 11,000 results are available, it returns a 400 Bad Request error with the DirectoryResultSizeLimitExceeded error code.
-As a workaround, use the List group transitive memberOf API.
+If you get the DirectoryResultSizeLimitExceeded error code, use the List group transitive memberOf API instead.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDirectoryObjectMemberGroup](/powershell/module/Microsoft.Graph.DirectoryObjects/Get-MgDirectoryObjectMemberGroup?view=graph-powershell-1.0)

 ## SYNTAX